Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - 2nd messengers, enzymes and activated proteins interact with specific proteins which are in tirn actiaved in a chain reaction that eventually leads to a change in the cell’s environment
 	- Interactions that occur before a certain point →upstream
 	- After a certain point → downstream
+- **Signal Integration** - 2 or more different cell-surface receptors merge to activate the same response in the cell.
+This process can ensure that multiple external requirements are

 #### Changes in Signal Transduction Pathways 4.4
 #### Feedback 4.5